Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Existing Spontaneous Collapse Theories

 The first mathematically detailed spontaneous collapse model to be discussed in the literature was the theory of Ghirardi, Rimini and Weber \citep{grw1986, grw1988} though later efforts concentrated on the similar Continuous Spontaneous Localization model \citep{gpr1990}.
 Details of the GRW model are presented in the next section.
 Comparison between our model and GRW/CSL models follows in Sect.\ \ref{Sec:Advantage}.

-\section{Existing spontaneous collapse theories}
+\section{Existing Spontaneous Collapse Theories}

 The general idea behind the GRW model is that every particle in the universe is subject, at random times, to approximate spatial localizations.
 The effect of a localization is to cause the wavefunction representing the particle to collapse instantaneously.
-The following discussion is based on that in \citet[pp.\ 201--209]{bell1987}.
+The following discussion is based on that in \citet[201--209]{bell1987}.

 Suppose that, before collapse, a particle is part of a system represented by a wavefunction of $N$ particles:

 The effect on the wavefunction of a localization of particle $k$, where $k$ is randomly chosen from the $N$ particles, is produced by multiplying the wavefunction by a single-particle `jump factor' $j(\x' - \x_k)$, where $\x'$ is a specific value chosen according to the probability density given by Eq.\ (\ref{Eq:ProbDensity}) below.
 The wavefunction is at the same time normalized to unity.
 That is, the new wavefunction is